jdssandhu01/Cancer-Detection/README.md

 # Cancer-Detection
-Breast Cancer detection using Machine Learning and Deep Learning models and classifying the data as either tumorous or benign

-This project is implemented using different Machine Learning models - K-Nearest Neighbors, Support Vector Machines, Random Forests, and XGBoost, achieving an average accuracy score of about 99%.
+The aim is to detect Breast Cancer and classify the data samples as either benign or tumorous.
+This project is implemented using different machine learning models - K-Nearest Neighbors, Support Vector Machines, Random Forests, and XGBoost, achieving an average accuracy score of about 99%.
 Later, I configured a Feedforward Neural Network to compare with the previous models.

+The relevant features are taken into account such as clump thickness, cell_size, cell_shape and so on.